Building a school for children in San Pedro Carcha, Guatemala, 2010.

 This project involves funding the construction of a new school in San Pedro Carcha, with new classrooms, playground, library, rainwater harvesting system, latrines and providing equipment for the school.

-As a result of this project, over 120 children this year - and many more over future years - will be able to access a good quality education.
+As a result of this project, a cohort of 120 children each year will be able to access a good quality education.
 The additional classroom, latrines, new equipment and newly trained teachers will ensure that children are able to enjoy learning in a healthy, stimulating environment.
-Providing a source of safe drinking water and school latrines will lead to a decrease in water and sanitation related diseases
+Providing a source of safe drinking water and school latrines will lead to a decrease in water and sanitation related diseases.